ahmetbekir22/Fraud-Detection-by-using-Python/README.md

 ı have also add some sample image of graphics.

-Some information about libraries: ı used njumpy and pandas library to manipulate data. ı used sys library because it allows the script to take input parameters, such as the filename and list of nominees, directly from the command line when it's executed. ı used matplotlib for creating various types of plots and graphs to visualize and analyze the election data, making the results more accessible and informative.
+Some information about libraries: ı used numpy and pandas library to manipulate data. ı used sys library because it allows the script to take input parameters, such as the filename and list of nominees, directly from the command line when it's executed. ı used matplotlib for creating various types of plots and graphs to visualize and analyze the election data, making the results more accessible and informative.